 When there is a malfunction or odd behavior, it can be caused by a software incompatibility or by a hardware issue.
 General troubleshooting steps can help pinpoint and possibly resolve the issue.

 Always maintain current backups of files you want to keep in the unfortunate event that they become damaged or inaccessible on your computer.
-Concordia faculty/staff home folders and shared folders are automatically backed up at regular intervals.
-Rather than saving to the desktop, important documents should be saved to a home or shared folder to be included in the backup process.
+Concordia faculty/staff home folders (Desktop, Documents, Pictures, etc.) and shared folders are automatically backed up at regular intervals.

-Others can create backups on a personal computer by copying files to an external drive or to a flash drive, or copy files to an online storage site.
-Some newer devices already come configured to use online backup (e.g., iCloud or Google Drive).
+Others can create backups on a personal computer by copying files to an external drive or to a flash drive or copy files to an online storage site.
+Some newer devices already come configured to use online backups (e.g. iCloud, OneDrive, or Google Drive).

 The following troubleshooting steps are a good place to start.
 You might think of additional things to try for your particular situation.